sap-tutorials/Tutorials/tutorials/iot-cf-send-data-mqtt/iot-cf-send-data-mqtt.md

 **Prerequisites:**

 -   You have installed the MQTT client (Paho).
-A description of how to install the Paho client can be found in the tutorial [Install the Paho Client].
+A description of how to install the Paho client can be found in the tutorial [Install the Paho Client](https://www.sap.com/developer/tutorials/iot-cf-install-paho-client.html).

 -   You have installed OpenSSL.
-A description of how to install OpenSSL can be found in the tutorial [Install OpenSSL].
+A description of how to install OpenSSL can be found in the tutorial [Install OpenSSL](https://www.sap.com/developer/tutorials/iot-cf-install-openssl.html).

 -   You have created the device model in step 1-4.